gerritjvv/glue/installAndRun.markdown

 unitfiles.table | table in which the status of each unit's execution against the hdfs files is stored | unitfiles unitfiles-history.table | table in which the status of each unit's execution against the hdfs history files is stored | unitfiles

+### Configure Hadoop version

+It is important that the correct hadoop jars are in the gluecron classpath.
+One version of Hadoop is not always compatible with another and for this reason Glue Cron does not package the hadoop libraries.

+Ensure that you have the hadoop client installed.

+The script /opt/gluecron/conf/env.sh will try to automatically detect the hadoop install and add the jar and configuration dependencies to the classpath.
+If you have any problems during starting glue please check that the variable HADOOP_LIB points to the correct locations.

+To do so follow the instructions below:

+1. Open the file /opt/gluecron/conf/env.sh
+2. Edit and export the variable HADOOP_LIB so that it contains the paths to the hadoop configuration and the hadoop jar files.

 ### Start Glue Cron